humanbydefinition/p5.asciify/README.md

 The main goal of `p5.asciify` is to provide an easy-to-use, customizable solution for converting the main [`p5.js`](https://p5js.org/) canvas into a grid of ASCII characters, offering a wide range of settings to adjust the ASCII rendering to specific needs and artistic vision.

-To see `p5.asciify` in action, check out [`textmode.art`](https://textmode.art/), which is an ASCII/textmode editor powered by this library.

 `p5.asciify` is actively developed and maintained by [**@humanbydefinition**](https://github.com/humanbydefinition), with new features and improvements being added regularly.
 The library is open-source and available here, where you can contribute to its development, report issues, or suggest new features.
 I highly value your feedback and contributions, so feel free to reach out!

 I would love to see your creations using `p5.asciify`!
 Feel free to tag me on social media or use the hashtag `#p5asciify` so I can enjoy and share your amazing work too. (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧